ToF-/RentForth/v7/Story.md

     Key:20645907791872 Time:4807 Duration:0
 	ok

-Now, storing action is easy:
+Now, storing actions is easy.
+We need an AVL tree that will serve as a key/value association tree:

     ACT-CREATE ACTIONS

+To store a Cash action, we create a compound key with the time and a duration of zero, define a value of also zero, and insert that in the tree:

-    : {CASH} ( t -- stores a cash action event in the action list ) 0 ACTION>KEY
+    : {CASH} ( t -- stores a cash action event in the action tree ) 0 ACTION>KEY
         0 SWAP
         ACTIONS ACT-INSERT ;

+Storing a Rent action is a bit more work, because if a Rent action for the same time and duration is already present in the tree, its price should be replaced only with a greater price, not smaller.

+So we create the compound key for the given time and duration, and then we search the tree for that key; if it's already present, we compare the price found  to the price we want to insert and keep the greater value.
+If it's not present, the price and the key are ready to be inserted in the tree.

-    : {RENT} ( t d p -- stores a rent action event in the action list ) -ROT
+    : {RENT} ( t d p -- store/update a rent action event in the action tree ) -ROT
-        ACTION>KEY
+        ACTION>KEY DUP
+        ACTIONS ACT-GET IF
+            ROT MAX SWAP
+        THEN
         ACTIONS ACT-INSERT ;

 Let's test our definitions.
-Here's a word that will print an action as retrieved from the list:
+Here's a word that will print an action as retrieved from the tree:

-    : .ACTION ( n k -- pretty print an action read in the action list ) KEY>ACTION
+    : .ACTION ( n k -- pretty print an action read in the action tree ) KEY>ACTION
         CR
         DUP 0= IF DROP . ."
 Cash " DROP
         ELSE SWAP . . . ."
 Rent " THEN ;

-We initialize the list, then insert some cash and rent actions:
+We initialize the tree, then insert some cash and rent actions:

     ACTIONS ACT-INIT
     5 9 100 {RENT}
     3 7 140 {RENT}
+    5 4 200 {RENT}
+    3 7  40 {RENT}
     5 {CASH}
     3 {CASH}

+These actions are given in random order; several cases are given:

+    - same time, different category
+    - same time and category, different duration
+    - same time, category and duration, different price

-Then we print the list:
+Then we print each node in the tree:

     ' .ACTION ACTIONS ACT-EXECUTE ⏎

 	3 Cash
 	3 7 140 Rent
 	5 Cash
+	5 4 200 Rent
-	5 9 100 Rent Ok
+	5 9 100 Rent

-And act sorted our actions!
+And here are our actions sorted by time.
+Note that the rent at 3 to 7 for 40 has been replaced by a better one as expected.